Joel-Valenciano/edid-json-tools/README.md

 directory of the repo does.
 It uses `argparse` instead of bare `sys.argv` usage, so it has not yet been converted to use Click.

+### patch_edid

+This is a multi-purpose script that uses edid2json and json2edid to modify an input binary, either pulled from a file or directly from a connector, making it easier to apply different fixes useful for getting XR-related hardware working.
+Sub-commands include:

+- override
+- test
+- dump

 ## Development

 Pull requests happily accepted!